corrux/hiring-challenge-application-innovation/README.md

-# corrux Application &amp; Innovation Team Hiring Challenge
+# corrux Data Innovation Team Hiring Challenge
 First, thanks for your interest in corrux!
 We put together this coding challenge to give you a chance to show us your skills by developing an algorithm that works with geotemporal data.